aws/aws-sdk-php/docs/guide/credentials.rst

         ]
     ]);

-    // Cache the results in a memoize function to avoid loading and parsing
+    // To avoid unnecessarily fetching STS credentials on every API operation,
-    // the ini file on every API operation.
+    // memoize function will handle automatically refreshing the credentials when they expire
     $provider = CredentialProvider::memoize($provider);

     $client = new S3Client([